 Do You Have a Blended Family?
 Estate Planning is Critical for You

 People with blended families have the greatest need for estate planning of any clients I see.
-Most people have no idea what state law says about distribution of their property if they die without a will (intestate).
+Most people have no idea what Texas law provides for the distribution of their property if they die without a Will (intestate).
 With blended families, the issues can become complicated and the result may be totally different than what the deceased person might have wanted.

 What Happens To Inheritance In Blended Families Without Wills

 If you lack a Will, living trust, or some other form of estate planning document when you die, and have not designated a beneficiary, the assets you own at the time of your death will pass by intestacy.
 Intestacy means that state law (either where you live or where some types of property are located) will govern who inherits what from your estate.
 This may not be the way you want your property to pass.
 If that's the case, you should consider the benefits of having a Will made.

 In Texas, in a blended family, a surviving spouse keeps his or her one-half of the community property, but the decedent's half will go to children from the deceased spouse's prior marriage, if any, not the surviving spouse if there is no Will providing otherwise.